solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 wait for 10 more minutes so that the message it sent out have propagated, then do the following:

+- Generate a snapshot at the highest oc slot.
 - Issue a hard fork at the highest oc slot and change shred version in Gossip.
 - Execute the current --wait-for-supermajority logic and wait for 75%.